 Several road re-locations where highly erosive roads directly adjacent to HQ and EV watersheds were moved to a more suitable location utilizing site specific ESM techniques

 Comparative analysis and cost benefit analysis of the use of limestone vs. sandstone DSA

 Sediment reduction analysis on native road surface vs. DSA surface (See "Chesapeake Bay Commission Sediment Study" under "Research").
 Two separate Forestry demonstration projects have focused on turning paved roads back into gravel surfaced roadways that can be more easily and cost-effectively maintained.
 Mini-stabilization was utilized in the Forbes Forest district.
 This project is highlighted in the 2008 "Worksites in Focus - Linn Run Road" and was visited during the Center's 2008 Maintenance Workshop.
 The second project, located in the Tuscarora Forest District, utilized a modified Full Depth Reclamation procedure to return 1.5 miles of asphalt to a maintainable DSA surface.

 Marty Lentz handles the Dirt and Gravel Road Program within the PA Bureau of Forestry.
-While all Center staff are involved in various aspects of outreach and support to the Bureau of Forestry, Dave Shearer is the Center's "point man" on forestry issues and projects.
+While all Center staff are involved in various aspects of outreach and support to the Bureau of Forestry, Wade Brown and Dave Morrison are the Center's "point men" on forestry issues and projects.

 Forest Program Specialist

 PA Department of Conservation and Natural Resources